-After the head referee has signaled the kick-off, the robot's state is switched to playing (again either by the GameControlleror manually), in which they can actually play soccer.
-The defensive team must stay outside of the center circle until the ball is in play.
-The ball is in play once it is touched by the attacking team or once 10 seconds 10 s have elapsed in the playing state.
+The ball is in play once and kick-off ends once

+- it is touched by the attacking team or once and moved clearly or - 10 s have elapsed in the playing state.
 Before the ball is in play, robots are not allowed to leave their own halves.
-Otherwise, a robot will be penalized with the "Illegal Position" penalty (seeSection 4.4).
+Otherwise, a robot will be penalized with the "Illegal Position" penalty (Section 4.4). playing state.

 The GameController and head referee will indicate this by the call "Ball Free".
-If a defensive player enters the center circle before the ball is in play, the "Illegal Defender Position" penalty is applied (see Section 2.2 Section 4.4).
+If a defensive player enters the center circle before the ball is in play, the "Illegal Position" penalty is applied (Section 4.4).

-Note that in some cases a goal can a goal may not be scored from within the center circle on kick-off.
-See Section 3.3.1), and that indirect kick rules apply (see Section 3.3.1).
+Note a goal may not be scored from within the center circle on kick-off (Section 3.3.1), and that indirect kick rules apply (Section 3.3.2).

-3.6 Kick-in
+3.7 Kick-in